kaviranga/cms-kit-shadow/README.md

    - Choose a project name
    - Complete the space creation and configuration process

+9. Go to project settings in Vercel dashboard
+    - select **Git** section
+    - create deploy hook and copy it
+    - select **Environment variables** section
+    - add variables called **VERCEL_REDEPLOY_HOOK_URL** and assign it to created deploy hook value
+    - trigger rebuild

+This process ensures that global component updates are displayed on all pages.

 ### [TODO]: add video example

 ### Sanity